 More Radical Reads: “You Are Not Alone:” Uncovering the Dark Secret of Black Women and Sexual Abuse

-As Queer, Fat, Black femmes, we should continue to carve out safer spaces for ourselves outside of the mainstream communities so that we can continue to name these pains.
-We have been trained to keep silent on our suffering for too long.
+As queer, fat, Black femmes, we should continue to carve out safer spaces for ourselves outside of mainstream communities so that we can continue to name these pains.
+We have been trained to keep silent about our suffering for too long.

 [Feature Image: A sepia-toned photo of two Black femme people.
 The person on the left has long dark hair and is wearing a leather coat and a dark shirt.
 The person on the right also has long dark hair and is wearing a light-colored cardigan over a white top.
 Both people are smiling.
 Source: Johnny Silvercloud]